Important Covid Information Including Mask Requirements

 Weather is also a factor in spring.
 Some days will be sunny and warm while others might be cold and snowy.
 This dramatic change can happen from one day to the next.
 Snow usually tapers off by mid April but a May snowfall is not out of the question.
 First flowers of spring begin blooming and lizards may be seen sunning themselves on warm rocks.
 It's not a bad time to visit as long as you plan ahead.

-Summer Visits Summer weather in Bandelier is hot and dry in June then afternoon thunderstorms crop up in July and August.
+Summer weather in Bandelier is hot and dry in June then afternoon thunderstorms crop up in July and August.
 Bring plenty of water when hiking as well as a hat and sunscreen.
 Biting insects are uncommon so bug spray is not usually required.
-In late summer (July, August, and Sept) it is wise to begin a long hike early in the day before storms develop in the afternoon with heavy downpours, volumous hail, and dangerous lightning.
+In late summer (July, August, and Sept) it is wise to begin a long hike early in the day before storms develop in the afternoon with heavy downpours, voluminous hail, and dangerous lightning.
 Heavy rains can cause flashflooding in all the park canyons.
-This threat has increased since the Las Conchas Fire in 2011 burned the upper watershed of the park canyons.
-There were several major flooding events in the summer of 2013 and similar conditions still exist.
+Although this threat increased dramatically after the Las Conchas Fire in 2011 burned the upper watershed of the park canyons, the risk is slowly returning to normal as vegetation regrows.
 Watch for wildlife including black bear and rattlesnakes.
 Keep a safe distance of at least 50 yards.